rackerlabs/docs-cloud-load-balancers/rst/dev-guide/getting-started/examples/create-load-balancer.rst

 In the previous examples, you can see that one node (with IP address "50.56.166.100") has been added to your new load balancer with id 5355.
-You will need the load balancer id for making the List Load Balancer Details call in the next section, and you should supply this value wherever you see the field **load\_balancer\_id** in the examples in this guide.
+You will need the load balancer id for making the List Load Balancer details call in the next section, and you should supply this value wherever you see the field **load\_balancer\_id** in the examples in this guide.